rontarrant/gtkDcoding/docs/_posts/2019-05-14-0035-help-about-dialog.md

 ---
-title: 0035 – Dialogs I - The About Dialog
+title: "0035: Dialogs I - The About Dialog"
 topic: dialog
 layout: post
 description: How to use a GTK AboutDialog - a D-language tutorial.